 According to Akka's use case analysis, agentic AI is not just an evolution of generative tools—it's a full leap toward intelligent, autonomous systems that can act in the world without step-by-step human guidance.
 From infrastructure management to supply chains, education, sales, and entertainment, these AI agents are already learning, acting, and adapting.

 According to Exabeam's 5 key differences analysis, agentic AI makes decisions and takes actions while generative AI primarily focuses on content generation.
-Agentic AI is well-suited for automating workflows and simplifying processes, while generative AI is more focused on content creation.
+Understanding these differences is critical for tracking AEO optimization metrics effectively.

 Comparison framework: